What is a Personal loan?

 Fortunately, there are other options.
 MoneyLoans.co.za will help you find lenders who will help you navigate the process of applying for an unsecured personal loan that meets your expectations.
 It also won't take more than a few days to approve and payout.
-Personal loans usually offer you up to R200,000 with repayment terms ranging from twelve months to five years!
+Personal loans usually offer you up to R200,000 with repayment terms ranging from 12 months to 5 years!

 How do I choose a personal loan repayment term?